-We've gone over some of the traditional tobacco and commercial tobacco and vaping facts.
-We also know that 51% of teens who smoke are trying to quit but eventually go back to commercial tobacco.
+We've gone over some of the tobacco and vaping facts.
+We also know that 51% of teens who smoke are trying to quit but eventually go back to tobacco.
 What is keeping them from being successful?

 The next section helps answer this question as well as why it takes so many attempts to quit.